which testosterone replacement therapy is the best

 Cons:

-- Risk of transference to others through skin contact.
+• Risk of giving some to others through skin contact.

-Transdermal testosterone patches, like Androderm, deliver a controlled dose of testosterone through the skin over 24 hours.
+Transdermal testosterone patches, like Androderm, deliver a constant dose of testosterone through the skin in a day.

 Pros: